 If you are approved for a mobility dog, there is a placement fee and ongoing maintenance costs – such as veterinary costs, food and insurance – to take into account.

-At a cost of $25,000 to train each mobility dog, the Trust is always delighted to hear from applicants who may be in a position to substantially assist with funding their own dog.
+At a cost of over $50,000 to train each mobility dog, the Trust is always delighted to hear from applicants who may be in a position to substantially assist with funding their own dog.

 For more details about how to apply for a mobility dog, go to mobilitydogs.co.nz or contact Gemma Overton (09) 836 6238 or 027 700 1721.